bbc/morty-docs/README.md

 ## Why use Morty Docs over other static site generation?

-Use Morty Docs when you already have some markdown files in a directory structure which you want to publish.
+Use Morty Docs when you already have some markdown/asciidoc files in a directory structure which you want to publish.

 Morty Docs was specifically created to publish already existing markdown files without having to change the contents of those files.
-It does not use specific directory structures or meta data about the markdown files.
+It does not use specific directory structures or meta data about the files.
 Morty infers the navigation by the directory structure of the files and can be used with no configuration at all.
 Plain simple markdown files go in, a html site comes out.

-If you do want to be able to have more control over the website which is published and are happy to change your markdown files and structure you might want to pick a more complex static site generator.
+If you do want to be able to have more control over the website which is published and are happy to change your files and structure you might want to pick a more complex static site generator.

 ## Use as a library